cacostamx/School_District_Analysis/README.md

 ## Summary

-We can summarize these for affections in updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
+We can summarize thes affections in updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

 1. There were 461 students whose grades were replaced with NaNs.
 They represent 1.2% of Thomas High School total students.
 2. Total math average passing percentage changed from 75.0% to 74.8%